hmslima/sambahsacompletegrammar/sambahsa-en.md

 **He is taller than me –** is est meis buland quem io {is est meys bulAnd kem yo}

-Comparisons of equality are made with "tem … quem", which may be translated as "as … as".
+Comparisons of equality are made with “tem … quem”, which may be translated as “as … as”.

 **Mary is as beautiful as Elizabeth – **Maria est tem bell quem Elizabeth

-Comparison od inferiority as made with "minter … quem", which may be translated to "less … than".
+Comparison od inferiority as made with “minter … quem”, which may be translated to “less … than”.

 **Wolves are less reliable than dogs –** wolfs sont minter amin quem kwauns {wolfs sont mIntër amIn kem kwAons}

-A important observation is about the adjective “amin” is that actually it is for humans, but the other sambahsa adjective for reliable, which is “wassic”, is for things.
+A important observation about the adjective “amin” is that actually it is for humans, but the other Sambahsa adjective for reliable, which is “wassic”, is for things.
 Which one use?
 You choose, I prefered “amin”, but wouldn't be wrong to use “wassic”, it depends of the person's world perspective.

-“Meis” and “minter” (sometimes "mins" instead of "minter", but rare) are comparative words, now let's talk about superlatives.
+“Meis” and “minter” *(sometimes "mins" instead of "minter", but rare) *are comparative words, now let's talk about superlatives.
 But what are superlatives?
 Look the two examples below:

-[]{#anchor-195}Charles is taller than Michael
+[]{#anchor-238}Charles is taller than Michael

 Steven is the tallest